brainhackschool-taiwan/brainhackschool-taiwan.github.io/docs/technical/windowssetup.md

 ## Prerequisite
 There are two prerequisite for following steps:
 1. Your Windows 10, or Windows 11 is updated: the updated wsl and docker required Windows 10 version 21H1 or higher, or Windows 11 21H2 or higher.
-This steps have been tested on Windows 10 newest version.
+This steps have been tested on Windows 10 22H2 version.
 Please use **Windows Update** to make sure your system is updated.

 {:style="counter-reset:none"}
 2. Enable Virtualization in your BIOS setting, we need to check if your BIOS turn on the virtualization function, which is necessary for WSL.
 There are two ways to check: